MaddyGuthridge/portfolio-data/hdsq/tau/README.md

 ## Downloads

+Please ensure you respect the [HDSQ MIDI License](https://maddyguthridge.com/hdsq/license) if you intend to make use of my work.

 Note that the downloads are in 7Zip format in order to improve compression ratios.
 If your system doesn't support this format out-of-the-box (cough, cough, Windows), you may need to install a tool such as [7-Zip](https://www.7-zip.org/).